 - Location history – Stores IP addresses and GPS data that indicate any noteworthy places you visited.
 Such data allows Google to give personalised directions and travel recommendations.

 - Device information – Saves contact lists, calendars, alarms, battery level, touchscreen data, and Wi-Fi stability.

 - Voice & audio activity – Records voice data to enhance the responsiveness of Google Assistant and other voice-activated services.

-- YouTube history – Keeps track of every YouTube video you watch and for how long you watch it for, so the streaming service can recommend other videos you may be interested in.
+- YouTube history – Keeps track of every YouTube video you watch and for how long you watch it for.

 The risk of using Google’s My Activity platform